 Matlin graduated from the University of Michigan in 1987 with a Bachelor of Arts.
 Soon after graduating, he started his career as a marketing operations manager for the Houston Astros.
 After six years with the Astros, Matlin moved to San Antonio, Texas, where he was the assistant general manager/director of marketing of the Arts Center Enterprises and The Majestic Theatre.

 Matlin became the vice-president of m2c and the director of operations for the Sheraton Hawai’i Bowl in 2002.
 He has also provided management consulting for Panda Travel, Sodexo, and AIO Group.
 He focused his efforts on business development and client training.
-In 2008, he created DAKM Enterprises, Inc. and was named the Executive Director of both the Hawai’i Bowl and later the Hawaiian Airlines Diamond Head Classic.
+In 2008, he created DAKM Enterprises, Inc. and was named the Executive Director of both the Hawai’i Bowl and later the Diamond Head Classic.
 Matlin is also the president of Value Travel Hawai‘i.
 Matlin is married to the former Dana Hatate and they have two children, Kisa and Ross.